FNP vs. ACNP + Core Differences

 What Does a PNP-AC Do?

 PNP-ACs care for babies, children, adolescents, and young adults up to age 21 dealing with complex or critical health conditions.
-These practitioners can find work in multiple settings, including hospitals, emergency departments, intensive care units, and subspecialty clinics.
-Practitioners must possess an advanced knowledge of child healthcare.
+These practitioners can find work in many different settings, including hospitals, emergency departments, ICUs, and subspecialty clinics.
+Practitioners must have an advanced knowledge of child healthcare.

 Responsibilities include diagnosing and treating acute health issues, coordinating with patients' healthcare teams, and empowering a patient's family through education and an effective care plan.
 While PNP-ACs focus on a younger population, they perform many of the same duties as AG-ACNPs and FNPs, as these specialties share target populations or healthcare needs.